 What is different today?

-While in the recent past innovation was usually associated with “stuff” happening in industrialized countries, today we see a shift towards developing countries.
+While innovation was usually associated with “stuff” happening in industrialized countries in the recent past, today we see a shift towards developing countries.
 In other words, innovation is now taking place on a larger scale in countries that traditionally were not known for being members of the innovation “club.”
 India and China are good examples, as is Kenya.
 And there are many others.

 A vital aspect of the new innovation wave in the South is the fact that it is linked to development gaps, perhaps unintendedly.
-There are now concerted efforts to address some of the critical socio-economic and governance gaps with new solutions created internally.
-And here local social innovators are playing an essential role.
+There are now concerted efforts to address critical socio-economic and governance gaps with new solutions created internally.
+And here, local social innovators are playing an essential role.

 In these cases, social innovation is happening on a bottom-up basis.
 Local community members with adequate skills get involved by trying to address specific issues the community confronts.
-Many of them are in turn members of these communities and thus have the trust of local stakeholders.
+Many of them are, in turn, members of these communities and thus have the trust of local stakeholders.
 However, the government is still marginally involved and has yet to fully embrace these efforts.
-Nevertheless, the critical issue is the sustainability of most of these efforts which are now embedded within the communities themselves as project ownership is local.
+Nevertheless, the critical issue is the sustainability of most of these efforts now embedded within the communities themselves as project ownership is local.

 However, issues of replicability and scalability remain.
 It is here where governments could play a catalytic role by supporting and piggybacking on these efforts.
-Among other things, governments could directly support social innovation by promoting the creation of strategic multi-stakeholder partnerships, moving beyond the now traditional public-private partnerships.
+Among other things, governments could directly support social innovation by creating strategic multi-stakeholder partnerships, moving beyond the now traditional public-private partnerships.

-On the governance side, social innovation is promoting three of its fundamental principles: participation, transparency and accountability, the core pillars of Open Government.
-Together, they demand the involvement of both governments and stakeholders who, working together as partners, can strengthen the public sphere and enhance democratic governance in developing countries in the medium-term.
+On the governance side, social innovation promotes three of its fundamental principles: participation, transparency and accountability, the core pillars of Open Government.
+Together, they demand the involvement of both governments and stakeholders who, working together as partners, can strengthen the public sphere and enhance democratic governance in developing countries in the medium term.